nickpodratz/Rhetorica/README.md

 5. Open the `Rhetorica.xcworkspace` file and mess around (don't touch the `Rhetorica.xcodeproj`, please!)

 ## Deployment
-Rhetorica is deployed via the Fastlane tool (https://github.com/fastlane/fastlane).
+Rhetorica is deployed via the [fastlane](https://github.com/fastlane/fastlane) tool.
 First navigate into the Rhetorica directory using `cd <path>`, then execute `fastlane appstore`.
 This command builds the app, signs it and uploads the binary to the App Store for review.